cdlans/node-red-iot-connector/README.md

-# Warning
+# Warnings

-By default, the Node-RED editor is not secured - anyone who can access its IP address can access the editor and deploy changes.
+- By default, the Node-RED editor is not secured - anyone who can access its IP address can access the editor and deploy changes.

   This is only suitable if you are running on a trusted network.

+- The [Azure IoT Hub nodes](https://www.npmjs.com/package/node-red-contrib-azure-iot-hub) are not developed by Microsoft.
+The package is not maintained and contains several vulnerabilities.
+Use at your own risk.

 # Prerequisites